-- 4.4.18 NHS Leicester, Leicestershire & Rutland Integrated Care Board (ICB) plan and manage healthcare services within the District.
-On large sites or where a deficit in existing provision is identified, the Council will work closely with the ICB to ensure that health care needs are adequately planned for. - 4.4.19 Where financial contributions are requested for healthcare infrastructure, the ICB will need to provide the District Council with details of how the requested money will be spent.
+4.4.18 NHS Leicester, Leicestershire & Rutland Integrated Care Board (ICB) plan and manage healthcare services within the District.
+On large sites or where a

+- deficit in existing provision is identified, the Council will work with the ICB to ensure that health care needs are adequately planned for. - 4.4.19 Where financial contributions are requested for healthcare infrastructure, the ICB will need to provide the District Council with details of how the requested money will be spent.
 This information should clearly illustrate how the request meets the CIL Regulations. - 4.4.20 The level of financial contributions will be negotiated on a case-by-case basis.
 This will take into account the nature of the development and the projected increase in demand on healthcare services.
 The provision of any on-site primary healthcare facilities or financial contributions towards such facilities should also clearly set out the future management arrangements for the onsite provision to ensure that there is certainty over the ongoing delivery of the service.
-The NHS and its partners will need to work closely with the District Council in the formulation of appropriate mitigation measures.
-The process for engagement between the District Council and the ICB will be as follows: - Assess the level and type of demand generated by the proposal. - Work with the ICB to understand the capacity of existing healthcare infrastructure and the likely impact of the proposals on healthcare infrastructure capacity in the locality. - Identify appropriate options to increase capacity to accommodate the additional service requirements and the associated capital costs of delivery. - Identify the appropriate form of developer contributions.